Dartmouth-Formula-Racing/dfr-can-module/workspace/Final/README.md

 analog data.
 This message contains the first half of the requested readings.
 This must be given a valid value even if the message will not be sent (if no analog data was requested).
 - ANALOG2_ID determines the message ID to be associated with the second message containing analog data.
-THis message contains the second half of the requested readings.
+This message contains the second half of the requested readings.
 This must be given a valid value even if the message will not be sent (if less than 5 analog readings were requested).
 - DIGITAL_ID determines the message ID of the message containing digital data.
 This must be